FUGITIVE PIGMENTS LIST! Lightfast tests, paint fading and understanding rating systems for watercolor.

 What is lightfastness and why does it matter?
 In general, when a color is labeled as lightfast it means that it will not easily fade when exposed to UV (natural sun light, not indoor lamp light).
-I often hear people dismiss lightfastness as something that might happen "years from now", but fugitive colors can fade very quickly (as little as days for dyes or several weeks to months for pigments) This is really important if selling your art to someone who may hang it in a bright business office, restaurant, shop, gallery or home with a lot of glass windows.
+I often hear people dismiss lightfastness as something that might happen "years from now", but fugitive colors can fade very quickly (as little as several days for dyes or months for pigments) This is really important if selling your art to someone who may hang it in a bright business office, restaurant, shop, gallery or home with a lot of glass windows.
 A 3 month window test allows you to detect fading in the most fugitive colors.
-Most colors that will fade over time will show signs before 1 year.
+Many colors that will fade over time will show signs before 1 year.
 Be wary when someone says they did a lightfast test for a short duration (days, weeks or even a month is not enough - only LFV dyes may show fading in this short of a time).

-Wall art hung indoors can fade over time, especially in homes near the equator (natural light coming in your windows is stronger in FL, CA, TX or near water with lake/ocean reflected light) or a living room with large sliding glass doors where beams of light regularly shine in from sunrise/sunset etc. For most artists, the concern is that a buyer of your artwork may hang it on a wall.
-I have not found any UV spray that helps with this (krylon had little to no effect).
-Thick coatings of resin OR minimum 3 to 6 layers of Golden's UV varnish are capable of distorting light enough to protect watercolors and dye inks from fading, but can reactivate and ruin paintings.
+Krylon UV spray does not work.
+Thick coatings of resin OR minimum 3 to 6 layers of Golden's UV varnish are capable of distorting light enough to protect watercolors and dye inks from fading, BUT can also reactivate and ruin paintings if not delicately applied.
 UV glass is a scam, as most affordable picture frames that mention UV may or may not have a spray coating that does very little (there is no standard in place and my tests have shown little to no efficacy).
 Only expensive museum grade glass that is cost prohibitive to the average artist is effective, as well as thicker tinted glass made for cars/house windows.
 It's cheaper and easier to use lightfast pigments in the first place, rather than try to seal/frame/fix problems later.
-This is less of an issue for those practicing in sketchbooks, or professionals specializing in print replicated illustrations (book, magazine, prints etc.) website, product design, or short term projects like indoor crafts/card making.

 What if you just want to practice in a sketchbook/make prints?
 You could use fugitive paints, but consider this - it is sometimes assumed that lightfast paints are more expensive or that they are only available in pro grade paints.
-This is not the case, but it's easier to tell which ones will fade before purchasing in pro grade paints because ingredient labels are more detailed.
+This is not always the case, but it's easier to tell which ones will fade before purchasing in pro grade paints because ingredient labels are more detailed.
 Van Gogh on Blick here - offers lightfast watercolors for just a few dollars a tube.
 You may see both cheap and expensive brands offer mixed selections of lightfast and fugitive pigments.
-It is often just as affordable to buy lightfast paints as fugitive ones (such as avoiding the low rated ones labeled as * of *** stars in the White Nights watercolor catalog when picking out the colors you want to buy).
+It is often just as affordable to buy lightfast paints as fugitive ones (such as avoiding the low rated ones labeled as * of *** stars in the White Nights watercolor catalog).
 Many colors that would fade can be easily replicated by stable ones instead.
-The exception to that is neon or fluorescent colors, which are abnormally bright including man-made dye additives.
-There are no lightfast pigments that can replicate them.
+The exception to that is neon or fluorescent colors, which are abnormally bright, often including man-made dye additives.
+There are no lightfast pigments that can replicate their vibrancy.
 Any art sold using them should have a note in the listing advising the buyer to avoid storing it near window light.
 It is unfair to assume that buyers (and likely non-artists) know about pigment vs dye properties and fading potential.

 FUGITIVE LIST in detail with test result images: